radek-drw/Portfolio/NOTES.md

 ## Cache DOM elements

-Instead of calling `document.getElementById` or `querySelector` multiple times during validation and error handling, I now cache all DOM elements once inside `DOMContentLoaded`.
-This improves performance (fewer DOM lookups), reduces repeated code, and makes the script easier to maintain
+All required form elements are selected and stored in variables once on DOMContentLoaded.
+This approach:

+- avoids repeated calls to `document.getElementById` / `querySelector` during validation and error handling
+- improves performance by reducing DOM lookups
+- keeps the code shorter, cleaner, and easier to maintain